latitudelabs/urlly/README.md

 # URLLY

-Utility to safe get and update browser url params with ease 😋.
+Utility to safely get and update browser url params with ease 😋.